If you want to complete Mallorca 312, you have to train for it.

 I have found that not giving your mind the option of a ‘get out’ option works really well.
 I suggest going into the event with the mindset of “I WILL complete this and I cannot stop until I finish, so the quicker I get it done the quicker I can relax with my well-earned drink of choice”!

 More mental tips and advice are included within the Mallorca 312 Academy.
-If you need any powerful words in the meantime then check out this Mallorca 312 blog.

 The other component that will let you down on the day is fuelling.
 Make sure you eat and drink regularly and have a plan on the day.
 You want to start eating before you are hungry and think little and often.
 If you are not adequately fuelled, it will not matter how good your training was, you will not be able to finish!